Imprints of flat space analyticity in de Sitter S-matrix: Introduction

 The goal of this paper is to explore precisely this possibility.
-The key question is: to what extent does the analytic structure of the flat-space S-matrix leave imprints on the de Sitter S-matrix?
-Specifically, we examine how known features --- such as the location and interpretation of singularities --- are deformed or preserved when scattering takes place in an expanding background.
+The key question is: to what extent does the analytic structure of the flat-space $\mathcal{S}$-matrix leave imprints on the de Sitter $\mathcal{S}$-matrix?
+Specifically, we examine how known features --- such as the location and interpretation of singularities --- are deformed or preserved when scattering takes place in an expanding background with $\mathcal{S}$-matrix defined by Melville and Pimentel.
 This investigation is a first step toward a more ambitious question: can one formulate Swampland-type constraints on EFTs in de Sitter space using analytic properties of scattering amplitudes?
 In flat space, analyticity links low-energy data (e.g., the sign of a particular EFT operator coefficient) to assumptions about high-energy unitarity and causality.
 If an analogous formula can be developed in de Sitter, it may provide new tools to assess which inflationary models are compatible with a consistent UV embedding.
-In this way, the de Sitter S-matrix could serve as a cosmological extension of the flat-space amplitude bootstrap, providing a method to assess properties of the UV theory from large-scale cosmological observables.
+In this way, the de Sitter $\mathcal{S}$-matrix could serve as a cosmological extension of the flat-space amplitude bootstrap, providing a method to assess properties of the UV theory from large-scale cosmological observables.